Sailing Skills Map & FAQ's

 Q: Do I need to take lessons?

 A: No, you do not need lessons.
 You are encouraged to take them so you can improve your skills while getting feedback from a Certified Instructor.
 At Locarno, we believe that the best way to sail better, is sailing with other sailors more experienced than you, as much as you can.
-First as crew and as you get better, you can take it in turns at the helm, supervised and in a controlled environment.
+Time on the water is the key for improvement.
+First as crew and as you get better, you can take it in turns at the helm.

 Q: I just did a lesson; do I still need to checkout?